rsanchezm98/filter_frames/README.md

-# tdf-filter-frames
+# YOLO filter frames
-Filter yolo output and filter to publish it when both detections or particular detections are provided
+Filter yolo output and publish it when both detections or particular detections are provided